Flora - Winter

 Fruit: The fruit is a small capsule.

 How and where it grows: This plant grows on the side of rivers (riparian) or in wet shady locations.
 It is restricted to the north and east of the State, from sea level to 1000m.
-This species is also found in Vic, NSW and Q.
+This species is also found in Vic, NSW and Qld.

-Where found: Meander River, Long Ridge State Forest; Maclaines Creek and Spring River, Triabunna; Prosser River Orford; Rocka Rivulet, Tooms Lake; Swan River Causeway on Royal George Road; Granite Falls; Douglas River; St Pauls River; South Esk River Cascades
+Where found: Meander River, Long Ridge State Forest; Maclaines Creek and Spring River, Triabunna; Prosser River Orford; Rocka Rivulet, Tooms Lake; Swan River Causeway on Royal George Road; Granite Falls; Douglas River; St Pauls River; South Esk River Cascades.

 Other notes: This hardy, attractive garden plant tolerates periods of dry, shade and frost.
 It needs to be pruned to promote flowering and maintain shape.
 It may be propagated from cuttings and this is the only way to cultivate the weeping form.
-THe narrow linear leaf shape distinguishes it from the Micrantheum serpentinum, Western tridentbush, which is endemic to Tasmania.
+The narrow linear leaf shape distinguishes it from the Micrantheum serpentinum, Western tridentbush, which is endemic to Tasmania.

 Spyridium vexilliferum